Cain-Hughes/Homelab/README.md

 - A TrueNAS CE VM responsible for all storage pool management
 - An Ubuntu Server VM running Docker, dedicated to running my media server stack and other useful containers
 - An LXC container for AdGuard Home
+- An Ubuntu server VM running AMP, allowing me to run game servers easily and reliably

 Details on each virtual machine and their roles can be found on the
 [Virtual Machines](https://github.com/Cain-Hughes/Homelab/tree/main/Virtual-Machines) page.